 Defence Engagement Australia and India

-Building on a long history of cooperation - including our shared experience in the trenches of the First World War in Gallipoli and along the Western Front - Australia and India have maintained a positive defence relationship.
+Building on a long history of cooperation - including our shared experience in the trenches of the First World War in Gallipoli and along the Western Front - Australia and India have developed a positive defence relationship.
 This is underpinned by our 2006 Memorandum on Defence Cooperation and the 2009 Joint Declaration on Security Co-operation.
 Following the agreement in 2014 of a bilateral Framework for Security Cooperation the defence relationship has grown to include a range of forums for strategic dialogue, as well as regular interactions between our respective services through senior visits, staff talks, and training exchanges.

-- Mutual Logistic Support Arrangement (MLSA)
+Mutual Logistic Support Arrangement (MLSA)

 Australia and India concluded the Mutual Logistic Support Arrangement (MLSA) in 2020 during the virtual summit between Australia's former Prime Minister Scott Morrison and Indian Prime Minister Narendra Modi.
-The agreement facilitates more sophisticated operational cooperation, enabling increasingly complex military engagement, and greater combined responsiveness to regional humanitarian disasters.
+The agreement facilitates sophisticated logistic cooperation, enabling increasingly complex military engagement, and greater combined responsiveness to regional humanitarian disasters.

 Shared Military Platforms

 Australian and Indian militaries share a growing number of platforms, which is increasing opportunities for joint training and interoperability.
 These include C-17 strategic transport aircraft, C-130 tactical transport aircraft, Hawk fighter trainer aircraft, P-8 maritime reconnaissance aircraft, MH-60R Seahawk maritime helicopters and CH-47 Chinook heavy-lift helicopters.